RishabhVishwakarma1729/RishabhVishwakarma1729/README.md

-# 🌟 Hello, I'm [Your Name] 👋

-## 🚀 Data Science Enthusiast | Machine Learning Aficionado | Analytics Guru
+# Hey, I am Rishabh

 Welcome to my GitHub profile!
-I'm [Your Name], a Mathematics graduate with a deep passion for data science.
+I'm a Mathematics graduate with a deep passion for data science.
 Driven by curiosity and a quest for knowledge, I turn data into actionable insights and tackle complex problems with innovative solutions and cutting-edge technologies.

 ---